gnoccoalpesto/navigationturt/README.md

 IRM PROJECT - TURTLEBOT3 NAVIGATION in closed environment

-simulation of the environment
+TASK1) simulation of the environment

-autonomous navigation and mapping w/ slam autonomous exploration using the map autonomous navigation following a specific rule (UV irradiation on walls)
+TASK 2) autonomous exploration and mapping w/ slam

-possible variation:
-	navigation node/routine always reads a topic relative to goal goal is set by user OR exploration node
+TASK 3) autonomous navigation using map and Navigation Stack

+TASK4) autonomous path creation and cleaning of a room with simulated UV light

+#INSTALLATION#

+import this package in a workspace containing turtlebot3, turtlebot3_simulations, turtlebot3_msgs and turtlebot3_big_house

+#USAGE#

+roslaunch navigationturt taskK.launch

+substitute K with the correspective number {1,2,3,4} of the chosen task